Diversity Access Scholarship (Institution Equity Scholarship)

 Who is eligible?

-Selection is determined on a relative needs basis, prioritising applicants who are able to demonstrate multiple educational disadvantages in addition to Financial Hardship, via the UAC Equity Scholarship application.
-These disadvantages include:
+Selection is determined on a relative needs basis, prioritising applicants who are able to demonstrate one or more educational disadvantages in addition to financial hardship via the UAC Equity Scholarship application.
+The criteria include the following educational disadvantages:

 - Sole parent responsibilities